This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Exactly is Gold Plated Jewellery?

 Gold plating is a process where a microscopically thin layer of real gold is electrically or chemically bonded onto the surface of a different base metal.
+Understanding this construction is crucial to recognizing potential issues:

 • The Base Metal: This forms the core structure.
 Common base metals include brass (copper-zinc alloy), copper itself, zinc alloys, stainless steel, and sometimes nickel – a frequent cause of allergies.